Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex04_Entity_Behavior.md

     >**Note:** You can upgrade the **Flighting** rule to **Production** by changing the setting on this rule and saving the changes.
 The **Production** rule will become the **Flighting** rule afterward.

 ### Review
-In this lab, you have understood the Attacks and Detection Modelling.
+In this lab, you completed follwing tasks:

+- Explored Entity Behavior
+- Confirmed and reviewed Anomalies rules

-## Select **Next** to continue to Lab 5.
+## Select **Next** to continue to Lab 5